algorithmica-org/algorithmica/content/english/hpc/pipelining/branchless.md

 ![](../img/branchy-vs-branchless.svg)

 This 75% threshold is commonly used by the compilers as a heuristic for determining whether to use the `cmov` or not.
-Unfortunately, this probability is usually unknown at the compile-time, so it needs to be provided in one of several ways:
+Unfortunately, this probability is usually unknown at the compile time, so it needs to be provided in one of several ways:

 - We can use [profile-guided optimization](/hpc/compilation/situational/#profile-guided-optimization) which will decide for itself whether to use predication or not.
 - We can use [likeliness attributes](../branching#hinting-likeliness-of-branches) and [compiler-specific intrinsics](/hpc/compilation/situational) to hint at the likeliness of branches: `__builtin_expect_with_probability` in GCC and `__builtin_unpredictable` in Clang.